softworkz/emby-wiki/Item-Information.md

 ### ParentIndexNumber
 Similiar to IndexNumber, this serves different purposes depending on the type of item.
 For episodes this is the season number.
 For audio files, this is the disc number.

-### ParentLogoItemId, ParentLogoImageTag, ParentBackdropItemId, ParentBackdropImageTags
+### ParentArtItemId, ParentArtImageTag, ParentLogoItemId, ParentLogoImageTag, ParentBackdropItemId, ParentBackdropImageTags
 See [images.](https://github.com/MediaBrowser/MediaBrowser/wiki/Images)

+If an item does not have it's own art, backdrop or logo, these properties will contain information about parent items with those images in order to allow inheritance.

 ### People
 These are the people involved in the item.
 Each person has Name, Role, Type and PrimaryImageTag properties.